cake-tech/cake-docs/docs/tutorials/mymonero.md

     ![Expand the secrets dropdown](mymonero/mm_home_dropdown.jpeg){: style="height:750px"}

-3. Copy the wallet creation height and save it for later
-    1. Using the wallet creation height when restoring in Cake Wallet will drastically reduce the initial sync time, so be sure to save it somewhere!
-4. Confirm that you’re in a safe place and are OK to display your private keys on-screen
+3. Confirm that you’re in a safe place and are OK to display your private keys on-screen

 !!! warning
     Do not share these seed words with anyone or store them via screenshots or in an insecure note app, as anyone with access to your seed words has the ability to steal all of your Monero!